seanox/aspect-js/manual/en/markup.md

 Marks an element in the markup as [Composite](composites.md).
 Composites are modular components and have a versatile meaning in aspect-js.
-They are used by the [SiteMap](mvc.md#sitemap) as faces, so as targets for virtual paths in the face flow, which has a direct influence of the visibility of the composites.
+They are used by the [SiteMap](mvc.md#sitemap) as faces, so as targets for virtual paths in the face flow, which has a direct effect of the visibility of the composites.
 The [Model View Controler](mvc.md#sitemap) supports automatic [object/model binding](object-binding.md) for composites.
 The resources (CSS, JS, Markup) for composites can be outsourced to the module